Rivert97/normativity-rag/README.md

     python chat.py -c CollectionName -d ./db -e "all-MiniLM-L6-v2" -m qwen --variant "3-0.6B" --query "Que tipos de profesores hay?"

 NOTE: To know the variant for the model visit HuggingFace models collection (https://huggingface.co/models).
 A variant is the identifier of the model starting from the version.
-For model 'google/gemma-3-4b-it' the model is 'gemma' and the variant is '3-4b-it'.
+For model 'google/gemma-3-4b-it' the model is 'GEMMA' and the variant is '3-4b-it'.

 Interactive mode:

-    python chat.py -c CollectionName -d ./db -e "all-MiniLM-L6-v2" -m gemma --variant "3-4b-it"
+    python chat.py -c CollectionName -d ./db -e "all-MiniLM-L6-v2" -m GEMMA --variant "3-4b-it"

 Interactive mode with context.
 This option shows the relevant documents before the answer: